EDang22/Haskell_Blog/Getting_into_Haskell.md

-# Ways to learn about Haskell and how to get started
+# Things to know about Haskell and how to get started

 In order to use Haskell, it is important to learn what Haskell is as a language.